ozanoguz/aws-fortigate-hol/README.md

 ---

-## ⚙️ Section 3: FortiGate Configuration
+## ⚙️ Section 3: FortiGate Preparation

 ### 3.1 Initial Login
 1. Open the **FGTURL** in your browser.